Jax-Wysong/Jax-Wysong/README.md

 # Hi, I'm Jax Wysong

-I am a MS student in Mathematics at South Dakota State University working on high-performance computing, numerical PDEs, and computational physics.
+I have B.S. degrees in Physics and Math, and I am currently a MS student in Mathematics at South Dakota State University.
+I am working on high-performance computing, numerical PDEs, and computational physics.
 I hope to be in a PhD program starting Fall 2026 where I can continue studying physics!

 My current research focuses on: